Federal Gun Crimes and Firearm Charges

 Self Defense

 You might also argue that you were acting in self-defense.
-However, your attorney will need to show that you had reasonable belief that you or someone else was at imminent risk of severe bodily injury or death and that you only used a fair amount of force to protect yourself or someone else from this imminent risk of severe bodily injury or death.
+However, your federal attorney will need to show that you had a reasonable belief that you or someone else was at imminent risk of severe bodily injury or death and that you only used a fair amount of force to protect yourself or someone else from this imminent risk of severe bodily injury or death.

 The prosecutor must prove guilt beyond a reasonable doubt to convict you.
 Your attorney will be tasked with introducing that reasonable doubt in the minds of the jury and judge so you can obtain a favorable outcome in your case.

-Explore your defense options further when you contact your firearms attorney to discuss the circumstances of your case.
+Explore your defense options further when you contact your federal firearms attorney to discuss the circumstances of your case.

 Carter B Harrison IV